rinatoyo/articles-products-and-express/README.md

 In addition, you will also have additional routes which will render **HTML** to the user.
 You will harness the power of the **Handlebars Template Engine** with express using [handlebars-express](https://github.com/ericf/express-handlebars) to build your templates and have them be dynamic.
 These templates should go in a directory called **templates**.

-Each of your resources will have it's own module in charge of it's own data.
+Each of your resources will have its own module in charge of its own data.
 This module should have helper methods for retreiving data.
 Keep these files in a directory named **db**.

 *note: we are not using a database, having a folder called db.
 Later we will come back to this exercise and integrate a database.
 With tests already written and a db module, the refactor should go smoothly.*